JoeVonDahab/drug_discovery_pipeline/02 Docking Pipeline/AutoDOCK Pipeline/readme.md

 NUM_RUNS="10"              # Number of docking runs per ligand DEVICE_NUMBER="2"          # SET THIS to the GPU device number (e.g., 1 for the first GPU, 2 for the second) only if you use run_docking_with_gpu.sh
 ```
-then run:
+* Then run:

 ```bash
 bash run_docking_batch.sh
 ```
-Or with gpu selection:
+* Or with gpu selection:
 ```bash
 bash run_docking_with_gpu.sh
 ```